 Wow.
-After seeing that, the next thought I had was “no wonder online success is so elusive for some.”
-One thing about any business, online or off, is it is a very rare occasion where you can succeed on the cheap.
+After seeing that, the next thought I had was, “no wonder online success is so elusive for some.”
+One thing about any business, online or off, is that it is rare to succeed on the cheap.

 Table of contents